anand-swaroop-git/UNO/README.md

 To make it easier to test, have commented out the remote backend config in Terraform.

->Manual intervention is only required for two actions Cognito configuration (Time constraint):
+>Manual intervention is only required for Cognito configuration (Time constraint):